idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/index.md

 ## Tutorial Problems

-A [tutorial](modules/heat_transfer/tutorials/introduction/index.md) for the Heat Conduction module is available to show the steps for setting up a basic model.
+A [tutorial](modules/heat_transfer/tutorials/introduction/index.md) for the Heat Transfer module is available to show the steps for setting up a basic model.

-## Basic Theory of Heat Conduction
+## Basic Theory of Heat Transfer

 The heat conduction equation describes the diffusion of heat in a solid or stationary fluid: